zhangchengyumiao/IEEE-Transactions/README.md

 To make a comprehensive evaluation, we compare our method with other SOTA methods under variable settings.
 1) KNN Evaluation.
 We employ a K-neighbors (KNN) classifier to evaluate our action recognition method.
-Specifically, we apply the KNN classifier (k=1) to the features extracted from the training set for a class assignment.
+Specifically, we apply the KNN classifier (k=1) to the features extracted from the training set for a class assignment.
 Cosine similarity serves as the distance metric for recognition, placing each tested sequence into a class.
 Importantly, the KNN